Finland and Russia develop intelligent transport

-“The goal is to promote automated driving and therefore to prepare for the advent of robotic cars with varying degrees of autonomy,” says VTT’s executive vice president, Erja Turunen.
+“The goal is to promote automated driving and therefore to prepare for the advent of robotic cars with varying degrees of autonomy,” says VTT’s executive vice president, Erja Turunen, in a release.
 “VTT has a long history of developing the reliability and safety of autonomous cars.”

 The project involves the testing of ITS services for drivers before and after border crossings, such as queue cautions and standardised EU V2V warning messages.

 Finnish companies already involved in the project include Indagon, Nokia, Vediafi, Dynniq and Infotripla, with a similar business consortium in Russia.
 Businesses from all over Europe are hoped to participate.

 The Finnish Transport Safety Agency’s TrafficLab and the Finnish Ministry of Transport and Communications launched a project aimed at enabling new transport services for cross-border transport in May.

 VTT also heads a project launched by TrafficLab in May, which involves testing digital transport services in Arctic conditions and offering seed money to businesses.